 Inventor of Monopoly Elizabeth Magie designed the game to reveal the dangers of land-grabbing, but we all learned the wrong lesson from it.

-She may be the inventor of Monopoly, but few know the name Elizabeth Magie today.
+She may be the woman who invented Monopoly, but few know the name Elizabeth Magie today.
 What’s more, the progressive economic message that inspired the classic board game is now all but forgotten as well.

 This is the little-known story of the board game that tried to teach us the dangers of land-grabbing, but then became something entirely different.